The 2023 Youth of the Year Luncheon will be

 He credits Pamela Thompson, Bernard Malkove’s teen coordinator, for her guidance and listening ear and Jermaine West, director of teen services, for being a role model and making him a better young man.
 “I can’t even begin to express how thankful I am to have these two people in my life,” Ryan says.
 “They introduced me to many opportunities and continue contributing to my educational growth daily.
 All in all, the Boys and Girls Club has been a haven for me, promoting creativity and blossoming me into who I am today.

-Jayden Johnson describes himself as compassionate and funny.
+Jayden J. describes himself as compassionate and funny.
 He was that kid that was too shy to speak and questioned his value.
 He let anxiety, fear of judgment, and rejection stifle his efforts to be authentic.

 The Foley High School junior serves as a youth volunteer at the Club, assisting Club kids with homework and completing school assignments, group activities, and games at the Club.
 He also gives positive reinforcements while members work on projects.